Solo Stove Yukon Review: Yes, It’s Actually Smokeless

 Final Thoughts on the Solo Stove

 In the world of outdoor wood-burning fire pits, the Solo Stove is at the top of the heap.
 You’ll pay for the quality, but if the features it offers are important to you, it’s worth the price.
-I’ve had mine for nearly a year and it continues to be the center of hangouts, great conversation, and a healthy amount of toasted marshmallows.
+I’ve had mine for two years and it continues to be the center of hangouts, great conversation, and a healthy amount of toasted marshmallows.